High risk medicines: clozapine

 • People’s medicines must be available when needed.

-• Seek advice if more than one dose is missed - treatment may need to be restarted at a lower dose and closer monitoring may be needed.
+• Seek advice if more than one dose is missed.
+The person may need to restart treatment at a lower dose and they may need closer monitoring.

 • Know how to identify possible side-effects.